ideas-um/FAST/JOSS-Paper/paper.md

 # FAST Workflow Overview

-Figure \autoref{Fig:HighLevelDSM} provides an overview of FAST's functionality, detailing all user inputs and modules.
+Figure ??? provides an overview of FAST's functionality, detailing all user inputs and modules.
 Data is passed forwards (colored red) and provided as feedback (colored green) in an iterative process.

 ![High-level overview of FAST's main functionality (produced using [@gray2019openmdao]) \label{Fig:HighLevelDSM}](Figures/Collapsed-WtArrows-Edited.PNG){width = 80%}